gapotchenko/gp-shields-oss/README.md

-# Gapotchenko Shields
+# Gapotchenko Shields OSS

-Gapotchenko Shields is a catalog of .NET software components that help your project integrate with various complementary technologies more productively and with less errors.
+Gapotchenko Shields OSS is a catalog of .NET open source software components that help your project integrate with various complementary technologies more productively and with less errors.

 ## Overview